wpmetabox/docs/_docs/fields/image-advanced.md

     // Do not show how many images uploaded/remaining.
     'max_status'       => 'false',

     // Image size that displays in the edit page.
-    'image_size'       => 'thumbnail',
+Possible sizes small,medium,large,original 'image_size'       => 'thumbnail',
 ),
 ```